What is NCAfE?

-The NCAfE program is the top state-level recognition presented to an organization that has demonstrated, through its practices and achievements, the highest level of performance excellence by applying the principles of the Baldrige Excellence Framework – the Criteria for Performance Excellence.
+NCAfE is an awards program that presents the top state-level recognition to an organization that has demonstrated, through its practices and achievements, the highest level of performance excellence by applying the principles of the Baldrige Excellence Framework—the Criteria for Performance Excellence.

 Why would I participate?